 Digital twins, or digital replicas of something that actually exists in the physical world, have become quite a buzzworthy topic in the AEC industry for the last several years.
 And for a good reason.
 New technology and innovations are rapidly opening up new opportunities for teams to embrace digital transformation and leverage digital twins in a project’s lifecycle.

 To help understand the impact of such innovations, we caught up with Brendan Dillon, the Digital Facilities and Infrastructure Program Manager at Denver International Airport.
 As someone who has embraced digital twin technology, he has witnessed first-hand its impact on a firm's overall operations.

-Brendan is participating in an upcoming webinar hosted by the Construction Owners Association of America (COAA) on May 13, titled “Delivering the Value of BIM to Owners with the Digital Twin Revolution.”
+Brendan recently participated in a webinar hosted by the Construction Owners Association of America (COAA), titled "Delivering the Value of BIM to Owners with the Digital Twin Revolution."

 As a bit of a kickoff to this upcoming webinar, we took some time to chat with Brendan about how he got started in the industry, his use of digital twins at Denver International Airport, and more.
 Here's a look at what all he had to say:

 I've been on an interesting career trajectory.
 I started off as a fine arts student then ended up making a switch to architecture.
 Then I thought I would be a designer and realized that I wasn't that great at design.
 But I've always had a knack for software and technology in general, and I became the in-house expert on various aspects of Revit.
 During the Great Recession, I found myself with a very small firm called Iron Horse Architects.
 At the time, we were a four-person firm, and I had to do everything.
 I had to become the Revit expert and essentially the IT department.
 In six years at Iron Horse, the company eventually grew up to 30 employees, and we landed some major projects with the Denver International Airport (DIA).
 That’s how I first became introduced to the team at DIA.